Cold temperatures create downer on otherwise sizzling summer

 "As for New Zealand, high pressure returns to NZ next week which means any tropical storms should stay well north in the tropics.

-"Our forecast, generally speaking, is for drier than average weather to continue next week once the southerly has gone by the end of Monday as the following high pressure system looks very solid."
+"Our forecast, generally speaking, is for drier-than-average weather to continue next week once the southerly has gone by the end of Monday as the following high-pressure system looks very solid."

-MetService's Kerr however was more circumspect about the prospect of a new Cyclone forming in the pacific this week, saying "I wouldn't want to say with any confidence this far out".
+MetService's Kerr, however, was more circumspect about the prospect of a new Cyclone forming in the pacific this week, saying: "I wouldn't want to say with any confidence this far out."

-Kerr did however allow for the possibility that Cyclone Oma would re-intensify as it moved north, away from New Zealand, this week.
+Kerr did, however, allow for the possibility that Cyclone Oma would re-intensify as it moved north, away from New Zealand, this week.